 Cathédrale de Lausanne at sunset

 Construction of Lausanne Cathedral began in 1170, with Jean Cotereel serving as the principal architect in the 13th century.
-The cathedral was consecrated in 1275 by Pope Gregory X. Spanning nearly 100 meters in length and boasting an interior height of 42 meters, Lausanne Cathedral is an imposing and majestic example of Gothic architecture.
+The cathedral was consecrated in 1275 by Pope Gregory X and Lausanne Cathedral will hence celebrate its 750th anniversary in 2025.
+Spanning nearly 100 meters in length and boasting an interior height of 42 meters, Lausanne Cathedral is an imposing and majestic example of Gothic architecture.

 Cathédrale de Lausanne - nave